3rd-Eden/payper/README.md

 # Payper

-Payper is a bundle loading strategy that is designed to promote re-use of (smaller) bundles across pages.
-It tries to solve the problem where you want to bundle only the code that is used on the page (pay for what you use) but still leverage the code that was loaded on previous pages without having to re-bundle it.
+Payper is a bundle loading strategy that is designed to promote re-use of (smaller) bundles across multiple pages.
+It tries to solve the problem where you want to bundle only the code that is used on the page (pay for what you use) but still leverage the code that was loaded on previous pages (e.g. through cache) without having to re-bundle it.

 Payper provides a HTTP API that will automatically concatenate multiple bundles into a single HTTP request.
-This HTTP request is then intercepted by our Service Worker which caches the each of the concatenated bundles separately.
-When a new HTTP request is made it removes all previously cached bundles from the HTTP request so only new bundles are requested at the HTTP API and then stitches the newly requested bundles, and the previously cached bundles together and creates the full HTTP response.
+This HTTP request is then intercepted by our ServiceWorker which caches the each of the concatenated bundles separately using the `Caches` API.
+When a new HTTP request is made it removes all previously cached bundles from the HTTP request so only uncached bundles are requested at the HTTP API and then stitches the newly requested bundles, and the previously cached bundles together and creates the full HTTP response.

 This project is not a replacement of your bundling tool chain, it merely optimizes the delivery of bundles.
 You simply add your bundles to the system and